pinntech/gulp-node-slate/README.md

 ## E) Notes
 1. If you want to contribute to the project, fork it and then run the `spec/spec-runner.sh.command` script and examine the contents of the `api-docs` folder.
 Pull requests are welcome.
-1. This project is very new.
-If you have a question or suggestion, feel free to open an [issue](https://github.com/pinntech/gulp-node-slate/issues).
+1. If you have a question or suggestion, feel free to open an [issue](https://github.com/pinntech/gulp-node-slate/issues).

 ---